shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica took a step back.
 All of it disappeared.
 In its place was a patch of dirt and some grass.
 She stepped forward again.
 It all came back.
 She took out her screwdriver, and poked everything.
 It was all real.
 She stepped in and out a few more times.

 “I’m sorry, I’m sorry,” the cat said.
-“I know this isn’t your favorite fish, and you prefer them cooked, but this was all I caught today so far.”
+“I know this isn’t your favorite fish, Your Majesty, and you prefer them cooked, but this was all I caught today so far.”
 He held out a fish, letting it hang limply from his hand.
+“Your Majesty.”

 Ersatzica looked at it for a second.
 Its bulbous eyes protruded from its oily scales and its wide-open mouth pleaded for it to be over.
 She snatched it from his hand and took a big, deep bite into its side.